hawkinsw/CPPTimes/OOPIntro.md

 ```
 That code declared _and_ initialized `d` at the same time.

-If we tried to write that same syntax with the code for the Date ADT that we have now, the compiler would be angry with us.
-Once we declared that the certain variables are private, we could no longer declare and initialize a `Date` ADT using the _aggregate initialization_ syntax from above.
+If we tried to write that same syntax with the code for the more robust Date ADT implementation that we have now, the compiler would be angry with us.
+Once we declared that certain variables are private, we could no longer declare and initialize a `Date` ADT using the _aggregate initialization_ syntax from above.
 Does it mean that we are stuck writing code that looks like

 ```C++
   Date d{};